zer0tonin/Mikochi/README.md

 I welcome any PRs aimed at improving or fixing existing features, especially on the following subjects:

-- making a linux/arm/v7 docker build (npm seems to have trouble with this architecture)
+- making a non-hacky linux/arm/v7 docker build (npm seems to have trouble with this architecture)
 - making a smarter cache refresh
 - improving accessibility
 - s3/minio support